 Remedies for Nursing Home Abuse

-resident may be at risk of physical and psychological harm, the latter of which is often closely related to physical deterioration.
+When abuse occurs, a resident may be at risk of physical and psychological harm, the latter of which is often closely related to physical deterioration.

-victim of nursing home abuse, it’s important that you act quickly.
+If your loved one is a victim of nursing home abuse, it’s important that you act quickly.

 A nursing home can be held liable for the abusive actions of its staff and may be required to pay an elderly person or their representative/estate damages for the harm that results from the abuse.

 Call Our Iowa Nursing Home Abuse Lawyers Today

-abuse lawyer at the office of VanDerGinst Law today for your free consultation.
+To learn more about how to bring forth an abuse claim for damages, please reach out to our lawyers at the office of VanDerGinst Law today for your free consultation.